Wollongong railway station: History

 1999 plans for Wollongong Station upgrade show further extensive internal changes to both platform buildings, and the extensive addition of new platform canopies, and a new awning over the footbridge.
 At this time the building to the north of the east (down) platform building is marked as "Existing train crew building".
 Plans for new steel framed lift towers are dated November 1999.
 Also on the 1999 plans, a new addition is shown to the west elevation (south end) of the Down platform building.

 The station is now one of the few lefts in N.S.W. that retains functioning railway refreshment rooms.

 In August 2002, a new footbridge with lifts opened.
 On 14 August 2010, in addition to its original car park, a new commuter car park which provides 365 free car spaces including disabled and motorcycle parking, as well as bicycle storage, was opened.

-Platforms & services
+Platforms and services

 Wollongong has two side platforms serviced by NSW TrainLink South Coast line services travelling between Sydney Central, Bondi Junction and Kiama, as well as local services from Waterfall and Thirroul to Port Kembla.
 Peak hour services terminate at Wollongong with carriages stabled in sidings south of the station.

 Two south-facing dock platforms are occasionally used by Endeavour railcar services.
 These were used by CPH railmotor services from Moss Vale until these ceased in September 1985 and following electrification of the line from Sydney, by diesel railcar services from the south.

 Transport links

-Busabout operates one service to and from Wollongong:
+Busabout operates one bus route to and from Wollongong, under contract to Transport for NSW: